John Redwood: Public image

 He has often been compared to a Vulcan, a comparison originally made by Matthew Parris, due to his physical appearance and intonation, a preference for making arguments with logic over passion and a perception for being cold and humourless.
 Redwood said that he does not like the description but "if you don't like the heat then get out of the kitchen".
-He continued, "I think people sometimes go for those kind of things because they haven't managed to trap me in the more normal way".
+He continued, "I think people sometimes go for those kind of things because they haven't managed to trap me in the more normal way."

-Redwood supports the establishment of a devolved English parliament.
-Following the 2014 Scottish independence referendum, Redwood called for radical reform involving the establishment of an English Parliament.
-His politicking prior to and succeeding the referendum placed him "front and centre" to any political gain due to the perceived power vacuum resulting from any possible changes to the status quo of the union.